marctorsoc/lingua-quest/README.md

 # Pending work

 - Use react-native-paper
-- Do not scroll to end when tapping for translation
-- Show done + pct vs just %
 - Change fonts VScode as in Bootcamp
 - Add tests
 - GH actions to auto-release with every push to master